subugoe/solr-importer/README.md

     web -> plugin

-This way, the compiled web UI .jar file will have the plugin in its classpath.
+This way, the compiled Web UI .jar file will have the plugin in its classpath.
 Of course, you cannot change the configuration of the web module inside its own source code, since then it would depend on this one specific plugin.
 What we want is for the importer to be generic.
 Instead, we 'force' this dependency from outside, namely from the parent.
-In Gradle configuration this could look like this:
+In Gradle configuration this could look like this (in the parent's build file):

     project(':solr-importer:web') {
       dependencies {